adobe/aem-performance-experiments/experiments/pagination/README.md

 1. Click the _Load Page_ again and see the _Result_ list grow, and see the _Details_ information refresh

 ## Test #2:
-1. Open Pager: http://localhost:4502/content/searchtester/us/en/experiments/pager.html or click the _Clear Fields_
+1. Open Pager UI: http://localhost:4502/content/searchtester/us/en/experiments/pager.html or click the _Clear Fields_
 button if the page is already open
 1. Change the Path value to **"/content"** to work with a larger result set
 1. Click _Load Page_